Note

 Tip

-As the image you’re using is most likely a fixed size, we recommend using a fixed size embed with this example.
+Since the image you’re using is most likely fixed in size, we recommend using a fixed-size embed for this example.

 Our friends at FormKeep have put together an awesome custom HTML CTA that allows you to ask your viewers as many questions as you’d like.
-Keep in mind, the data does require a FormKeep account, but check it out over on the FormKeep help page.
+Keep in mind that the data requires a FormKeep account, and the instructions are listed in this FormKeep article.